-With a thorough understanding of the current EHR and HIT/HIE landscape, DOM's planning effort for this update focused on the vision of DOM's HIT for the next five years, with emphasis on the next two years (2018 and 2019).
-DOM has specific goals to upgrade and transform the existing Medicaid Management Information System (MMIS) with strategically implemented modular components over the next several years as a part of a new Modularized Medicaid Enterprise System (MMES).
-As part of the overall DOM HIT program, including interoperability with the new MES, DOM will utilize clinical data to improve care coordination and the quality of care of Medicaid beneficiaries in the State of Mississippi via four goals: 1) Achieve greater interoperability with Medicaid providers and provider clinical systems (EHRs, other clinical systems) to aggregate provider-based Medicaid clinical data and store/utilize this data in the existing DOM Clinical Data Repository; 2).
-Utilize the aggregated provider-based Medicaid clinical data in the DOM Clinical Data Repository for Agency goals and programs including clinical data analytics and clinical data population health; 3) Offer tools and interfaces to providers so that providers may access and utilize the aggregated clinical data in the DOM Clinical Data Repository, including such tools as a Medicaid clinical data provider portal and real-time, bi-directional clinical data interfaces to support the sharing and updating of Medicaid clinical data interoperability within provider EHRs and provider EHR workflows; and 4) promote adoption of CEHRT for DOM providers with the goal of using CEHRT and HIT/HIE to promote coordinated health care for DOM beneficiaries, better health care outcomes, and improvements in care quality.
+With a thorough understanding of the current EHR and HIT/HIE landscape, DOM's planning effort for this update focused on the vision of DOM's HIT for the next five years, with emphasis on the next two years (FFY 2020 and 2021).
+DOM has specific goals to upgrade and transform the existing Medicaid Management Information System (MMIS) with strategically implemented modular components over the next several years as a part of the Medicaid Enterprise System (MES).
+To align the HIT program and components with the MRP, DOM will conduct a MITA crosswalk of HIT components and services, to allow for complete alignment of HIT with the MITA Care Management initiatives.
+The DOM HIT program and components will become a module of the MRP, providing rich clinical data for the MRP and also for DOM tools such as Population Health services and clinical quality measurement initiatives.
+Discussion of DOM's future vision of HIT as a module of the MRP, alignment of MITA and MITA's Care Coordination initiative, and development of Agency tools such as Population Health initiatives can be found in this document at Section 4 - To-Be Landscape.

+The new DOM MRP will utilize the rich clinical data from the HIT to-be module to improve care coordination and the quality of care of Medicaid beneficiaries in the State of Mississippi via four goals:

+- 1) Achieve greater interoperability with Medicaid providers and provider clinical systems (EHRs, other clinical systems) to aggregate provider-based Medicaid clinical data and store/utilize this data in the existing DOM Clinical Data Repository; - 2) Utilize the aggregated provider-based Medicaid clinical data in the DOM Clinical Data Repository for Agency goals and programs including the MRP to meet the goals of the MITA Care Management initiatives, for clinical data analytics, for clinical data population health tools and services, and for clinical quality measurement initiatives; - 3) Offer tools and interfaces to providers so that providers may access and utilize the aggregated clinical data in the DOM Clinical Data Repository, including such tools as a Medicaid clinical data provider portal and real-time, bi-directional clinical data interfaces to support the sharing and updating of Medicaid clinical data interoperability within provider EHRs and provider EHR workflows; and - 4) Promote adoption of CEHRT for DOM providers with the goal of using CEHRT and HIT/HIE to promote coordinated health care for DOM beneficiaries, better health care outcomes, and improvements in care quality.
 The effort to promote electronic exchange of clinical data, will be enhanced by the improvement of access to broadband technology for the citizens of Mississippi.
-Discussion of DOM's future vision of HIT and HIE can be found in this document at Section 4 To-Be Landscape.

-As one of the key elements to this SMHP, DOM underwent a comprehensive technical, business and operational planning endeavor to be ready to pay Mississippi Medicaid Provider Incentive Payments (MPIP)as quickly as possible.
+As one of the key elements to this SMHP, DOM underwent a comprehensive technical, business and operational planning endeavor to be ready to pay Mississippi Medicaid Provider Incentive Payments (MPIP) as quickly as possible.
 This commitment resulted in Mississippi being one of the first states in the nation to make incentive payments to its providers.
 DOM has implemented rigorous administration and oversight of the MPIP, including A/I/U post payment audits, and continues to promote the adoption of CEHRT for its providers.
 As part of its promotion efforts, DOM implemented a communication plan to inform providers of the availability of the incentives and will continue to conduct provider outreach and education.
 The discussion of the MPIP and its processes is found in this document in Section 5 - Provider Incentive Program Blueprint.